luminastudy/the-open-university-cs-degree/README.md

 ✅ Schema v0.2 compliant (no extra fields)
 🔄 Prerequisites: In progress
   - Linear Algebra 1 → Linear Algebra 2
-  - Calculus 1 → Calculus 2
+  - Calculus 1 → Calculus 2 → Probability and Statistics
 ⏳ More prerequisites to be added

 ## Source